-The Policy identifies specific development standards relating to:
+The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 identifies specific standards relating to:

-- a mast, aerial or antenna that is attached to a mast
+- masts, aerials or antennaes attached to a mast

 - ground-mounted aerials and antennae

-- attaching an aerial, antennae or communication dish to a building.
+- attaching an aerial, antenna or communication dish to a building.

-- a total of three aerials, antennae and communication dishes
+- a total of 3 aerials, antennae and communication dishes

 If there is more than one house on the lot, for example a dual occupancy, one aerial, antenna or dish is permitted for each house.